 The cost of living in Spain

 One of the many perks of relocating to Spain is the cost of living.
 If you want to eat and live like a local, your money can go much further than it does here.
-Property is also reasonably priced in comparison, although housing is more expensive in central cities and popular tourist areas.
+For example, if you compare the two capitals, the cost of living in Madrid is currently 38% cheaper than living in London.
+Property is also reasonably priced in comparison, although housing (among other things) is more expensive in central cities and popular tourist areas.

 Utility costs can be high, especially if bottled gas is required for your property, whilst food is quite reasonably priced if bought outside of tourist and commercial areas.